 Eros’s less interesting brother is Anteros, or Requited Love—the two of them are occasionally represented in fifth-century vase-painting as being blond and dark-haired respectively.

-The examples of each type that we know of will be listed in the form of a “Corpus”, often with additional information, but no systematic attempt will be made to distinguish between variants in legends or the types of imperial bust (similarly, it shouldn’t be assumed that the exact descriptions of the coins illustrated in the text necessarily apply to all the specimens then listed under “Corpus”).
+No systematic attempt will be made to distinguish between variants in legends or the types of imperial bust (similarly, it shouldn’t be assumed that the exact descriptions of the coins illustrated in the text necessarily apply to all the specimens known for that type).
 A large percentage of Roman provincial coins are in any case too worn and battered to permit exact description.
 The size of the images does not match the size of the coins—sizes are given in the detailed descriptions—and some of the images are deliberate enlargements of especially interesting or attractive coins.